 The minimum level D protective equipment will consist of field clothes, rubber gloves, hard hats, safety glasses, and safety boots (steel-toe preferred).
 As appropriate, this level of protection may be modified to include protective suits, coveralls, leg chaps, or face shield for additional protection.
-Both full-face and half-face air purifying respirators should be readily available.
-Appropriate combination organic vapor and particulate cartridge filters will be available at the Site to use, if necessary, with the air purifying respirators.

-If required, level C protective equipment will consist of the items listed for Level D protection with the added protection of full-face, air purifying (organic vapor and particulate) respirator, chemical resistant clothing, inner and outer chemically resistant gloves (i.e. nitrile and/or PVC), and chemical resistant safety overboots.
+If required, level C protective equipment will consist of the items listed for Level D protection with the added protection of half-face or full-face, air purifying (organic vapor and particulate) respirator, chemical resistant clothing, inner and outer chemically resistant gloves (i.e. nitrile and/or PVC), and chemical resistant safety over boots.